Aasthajain123/amuldotexeWebDevSEA202203/README.md

 Please feel free to suggest additions to this list.

 ## Utility
-Ideally a smart person can apply to 10 companies a day & cover these comapnies in 5 months.
+Ideally a smart person can apply to 10 companies a day & cover these companies in 5 months while increasing their knowledge about the market.

 If you find the accidentally find this list to be useful, feel free to let me know on https://twitter.com/amuldotexe